binaryphile/rubsh/README.md

 The scope of the myfile variable (local to the current function or global) depends on a couple things.

-If the variable myfile existed when #new was called, then its existing scope remains in effect.
-This way you can directly control the scope with your own declaration prior to calling #new.
+If the variable myfile existed when \#new was called, then its existing scope remains in effect.
+This way you can directly control the scope with your own declaration prior to calling \#new.

 Otherwise the variable is created globally by default.
 This may be what you want, in which case the normal invocation is fine.

 Hash variables are the one exception to this, since they require explicit declaration.
 You should either declare hash variables yourself before instantiating their object, or use the following syntax instead.

 Global scoping may not always be what you want.
 If you are in the body of a function and want a local variable declaration, you can use an alternate syntax:

-    $(File myfile ^ ~/sample.txt)
+    $(File myfile =^ ~/sample.txt)

-The caret instead of equals sign tells the method to generate an eval statement on stdout.
+The equals-caret sign tells the method to generate an eval statement on stdout.
 The statement both declares the variable local and also instantiates the object.
 The statement is captured and executed by the bash shell substitution `$()`.

 The caret was chosen to be reminiscent of bash's redirection operators.